koenigscode/asl-project/README.md

 ## Task distribution

+This was imported at the end of the project as it was documented in a separate spreadsheet we all had access to.
+We found it easier to update the spreadsheet throughout the week than having to constantly update the README.

 | Milestone | Everyone | Adam | Parisa | Kale | Sofia | David | Teo |
 | --------- | -------- | ---- | ------ | ---- | ----- | ----- | --- |
 | \- | Brainstorm ideas for project, Look for datasets, Team contract | \- | \- | \- | \- | \- | \- |